The Amex Trifecta: Earn boatloads of rewards with these 3 credit cards

 Which cards make up the “Amex Trifecta?”

-With the Amex Trifecta, you’ll have an opportunity to earn lucrative sign-up bonuses on two of the three cards.
+With the Amex Trifecta, you’ll have an opportunity to earn lucrative intro offers on two of the three cards.
 Each card also has access to different bonus spending categories, which means you can boost your points balances quickly with everyday purchases.

 The Amex Trifecta consists of the following three cards:

 The Amex Platinum Card comes with a ton of perks, particularly for folks who fly often.
 The card earns 5x American Express Membership Rewards points on flights booked directly with airlines (on up to $500,000 on these purchases per calendar year as of Jan.
 1, 2021) and on prepaid hotels booked with American Express Travel.
 That’s one of the highest-earning rates for flights of any credit card.

 The Amex Platinum Card earns Amex Membership Rewards points, which you can transfer to 19 airline and hotel partners, and Membership Rewards points are among the most valuable, especially when you can use their frequent transfer bonuses.

-When you apply for The Platinum Card from American Express, you’ll earn 100,000 Membership Rewards Points after you spend $6,000 on purchases within the first 6 months of account opening.
-Plus, earn 10x points on eligible purchases on the card at restaurants worldwide and when you “Shop Small” in the U.S., on up to $25,000 in combined purchases, during the first six months of card membership.
+When you apply for The Platinum Card from American Express, you’ll earn 100,000 Membership Rewards Points after you spend $6,000 on purchases within the first 6 months of card membership.

 The card comes with a $695 annual fee which is not waived the first year (see rates and fees).
 But the up to $200 annual U.S. Uber Cash and $200 in airline fee statement credit, plus lounge access and a $100 Global Entry credit really help to offset the annual cost.
 Enrollment required for select benefits.